Mowibox/chroma/content/en/tutorials/miscellaneous/perform_dual_boot_windows/index.md

     <img src="/chroma/images/dual_boot_3_en.png" alt="Recovery Drive" class="w-full h-auto" />
 </p>

-Before modifying your disk, it is **recommended to create a system recovery image**.
+Before modifying your disk, it's **recommended to create a system recovery image**.
 This will give you a rollback point in case something goes wrong during installation.
 The procedure is detailed on the [official Microsoft website.](https://support.microsoft.com/en-us/windows/create-a-recovery-drive-abb4691b-5324-6d4a-8766-73fab304c246)

 ## Booting from the USB Drive